Bernardino of Siena: Usury

 Usury was one of the principal objects of Bernardino's attacks, and he did much to prepare the way for the establishment of the beneficial loan societies, known as Monti di Pietà.

 Bernardino followed the earlier scholastic philosophers Anselm of Canterbury and Thomas Aquinas (who quotes Aristotle) in condemning the practice of usury, which they defined as charging interest on a loan.
 Scholastic analysis of usury, based in part on Roman law, was both complex and, in some instances, seemingly contradictory.
 Interest on delayed payment was deemed valid as it was considered compensation for damages suffered by the creditor being deprived of his property.

 Bernardino saw usury as concentrating all the money of the city into a few hands.
-However, he did accept the theory of lucrum cessans, interest charged to compensate for profits foregone in lieu of capital investment.
+However, he accepted the theory of lucrum cessans, interest charged to compensate for profits foregone in lieu of capital investment.
 A distinction was also drawn for joint ventures, in which the creditor assumed some portion of the risk.

 In Milan, he was visited by a merchant who urged him to inveigh strenuously against usury, only to find that his visitor was himself a prominent usurer, whose activities were prompted by a wish to lessen competition.